CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Introduction

-The next-generation galaxy surveys, such as DESI, LSST, CSST, cover large cosmological volumes and resolve faint galaxies, leading to a promising cosmological study including dark energy, primordial non-Gaussianity, neutrino mass, etc. \cite{desi_collaboration_2016, introduction_collaboration_2025, lsst_ivezic_2019, jiutian_han_2025}.
-These require cosmological simulations with large volume coverage and high mass resolution, equivalently an extremely large problem size, the total number of particles $N$.
+The next-generation galaxy surveys, such as Dark Energy Spectroscopic Instrument (DESI), the Large Synoptic Survey Telescope (LSST) and the China Space Survey Telescope (CSST), cover vast cosmological volumes and resolve faint galaxies, enabling promising studies of key cosmological phenomena including dark energy, primordial non-Gaussianity, neutrino mass, etc. \cite{desi_collaboration_2016, introduction_collaboration_2025, lsst_ivezic_2019, jiutian_han_2025}.
+These require cosmological simulations with large volume coverage and high mass resolution, which translates to an extremely large problem size quantified by the total number of particles, $N$.
 This leads to several computational challenges: \begin{itemize} \item First, given limited computing resources, what is the largest problem size $N$ we can achieve?
-This is directly related to the memory efficiency. \item Second, when total computing resources are increased, usually refer to more computing nodes, such memory-limited problem is expected to increase the problem size in a same proportion, and is it possible to keep the total computing time unchanged?
-This is known as {\it weak scalability}. \item Third, with the development of multi-core architectures, if a fixed problem size per computing node is armed with more processors, will the total computing time be inversely proportional to the increased computing power?
-This is known as {\it strong scalability}. \item Finally, we should optimize the simulation accuracy given certain computing efficiency. \end{itemize}
+This is directly related to the memory efficiency. \item Second, when total computing resources are increased, typically by adding more compute nodes, can a memory-limited problem scale proportionally in size while maintaining constant total computation time?
+This property is known as {\it weak scalability}. \item Third, with the evolution of multi-core architectures, if a fixed per-node problem size is allocated more processors, will computation time decrease inversely with increased computing power?
+This is known as {\it strong scalability}. \item Finally, it is essential to optimize simulation accuracy without compromising computational efficiency. \end{itemize}

-In this paper, we present a new $N$-body simulation code \cubetwo to optimize the above considerations.
-Its algorithm contains adaptive multi-layer PM and PP method.